weaviate/weaviate-io/developers/weaviate/concepts/replication-architecture/philosophy.md

 * Weaviate is sometimes used alongside strongly consistent, transactional databases if transactional data exists in a use case.
 In cases where Weaviate is used as the primary database, data is typically not transactional.
 * Weaviate’s users have a lot of experience working with cloud-native technologies, including NoSQL databases, and know how an application needs to be structured to deal with eventually consistent systems correctly.

-Based on the above usage patterns, and keeping the [CAP theorem](./index.md#cap-theorem) trade-offs in mind, Weaviate implements two different architectures for schema and data replication.
+Based on the above usage patterns, and keeping the [CAP theorem](./index.md#cap-theorem) trade-offs in mind, Weaviate implements two different architectures for cluster metadata and data replication.

-1. **Schema replication** is based on the [Raft consensus algorithm](https://raft.github.io/), which provides strong consistency.
-This means that schema changes are consistent across the cluster, even in the event of (a minority of) node failures.
-Schema operations are considered critical, so Weaviate has a strongly consistent schema.
+1. **Cluster metadata replication** is based on the [Raft consensus algorithm](https://raft.github.io/), which provides log-based consistency operations coordinated by an elected leader.
+This means that cluster metadata changes can be made even in the event of (a minority of) node failures.

 2. **Data replication** is based on a leaderless design with tunable consistency.
 This means there is no central leader or primary node that will replicate to follower nodes.
 Weaviate’s data replication architecture **prefers availability over consistency**.
 Nevertheless, individual requests might have stricter consistency requirements than others.
 For those cases, Weaviate offers both [tunable read and write consistency](./consistency.md).